Stocktake app for warehouses, stores, and teams

 Stocktake workflow

-- Import products or count lists
+- Import products with SKU or Barcode

-- Scan barcodes by location
+- Scan item and location together

 - Export stocktake results